FRAIBERG & PERNIE

 The Michigan Criminal Defense Framework™

-Stage 1 — Evidence Analysis
+Stage One: Evidence Analysis

-We review:
+We examine:

 • Police reports